logo accreditation for

 Your key responsibilities will include:

-A recognized social work qualification (e.g., BA/MA in Social Work, DipSW).
+A recognized Social Work qualification (Degree in Social Work, DipSW, or equivalent).
 Registration with Social Work England.
-Proven experience in children's social work, particularly in assessment and intervention.
-Excellent communication and interpersonal skills, with the ability to build rapport with children and families.
-Strong analytical skills and the ability to make sound judgments under pressure.
+Experience in children's social work, particularly in fostering or adoption.
+Strong assessment skills and the ability to work with diverse families.
+Excellent communication and interpersonal skills, with a compassionate approach to working with children and families.

 Read less